Pine Needle Basket Weaving--Making Unique Containers From Natural Materials

 How to Sew Pine Needle Baskets

 - Coiling Methods: There are different methods you can use to form your basket bottom and sides.
+I've included a video below because it's easier to actually see how this is done.

 Forming the Basket Bottom